 What Happened To Kirkland Golf Balls

-In 2016, Kirkland golf balls took the market by storm with excellent reviews on its 3-piece ball.
+In 2016, Kirkland golf balls took the market by storm, with the Kirkland golf balls review being excellent for its 3-piece ball.
 After Costco claimed that the Kirkland ball meets or exceeds the quality of the leading balls on the market, a lawsuit was filed by the manufacturer of the Titleist Pro-V1 over a violation of up to 10 patents.

 In 2018, the case was settled out of court.